 “They’re at peace about this, they’re peace makers, and they knew that they risked this,” Joe Quigley, attorney for Walli, told the Knoxville station.
 “Nobody is happy to go jail, but they understand.”

-In the predawn hours of July 28, 2012, Rice, Boertje-Obed and Walli walked under the cover of darkness through the woods and up a hillside, approaching a chain-link fence surrounding the Y-12 National Security Complex in Oak Ridge, Tennessee.
+In the predawn hours of July 28, 2012, Rice, Boertje-Obed and Walli walked under the cover of darkness through the woods and up a hillside, approaching a chain-link fence surrounding the Oak Ridge nuclear facility.

 Armed with flashlights and a bolt cutter, they cut their way through the fence, fully expecting to be arrested on the spot.